Spies in Disguise: Release

+Theatrical

-The film was originally scheduled for release on January 18, 2019, by 20th Century Fox.
-The film was delayed to April 19, 2019, and then to September 13, 2019.
-On May 10, the film was delayed once more, to December 25, 2019, due to The Walt Disney Company's acquisition of 21st Century Fox.
+The film was originally scheduled for a release on January 18, 2019.
+However, the film was delayed to April 19, 2019, then September 13, before finally landing on December 25.

-The film had its world premiere at the El Capitan Theatre in Hollywood, on December 4, 2019.
+The film had its world premiere at the El Capitan Theatre on December 4, 2019.

 Home media

-Spies in Disguise was released in Ultra HD Blu-ray, DVD, Blu-ray and by 20th Century Fox Home Entertainment on March 10, 2020.
+The film was released on 4K Ultra HD Blu-ray, Blu-ray, DVD, and digital download by Walt Disney Studios Home Entertainment and 20th Century Fox Home Entertainment on March 10, 2020.

+The film was released on Disney+ on September 23, 2022.

 Reception

 Box office

 Spies in Disguise grossed $66.8 million in the United States and Canada, and $104.9 million in other territories, for a worldwide total of $171.6 million.

 In the United States and Canada, the film was released on Wednesday, December 25, alongside Little Women, 1917, and Just Mercy as well as the wide expansion of Uncut Gems, and was projected to gross $19–23 million from 3,502 theatres over its five-day opening weekend.
 The film made $4.8 million on Christmas Day and $4.1 million on its second day.
 It went on to make $13.2 million during its opening weekend, for a total of $22.1 million over the five-day Christmas period, finishing fifth.
 In its second weekend the film made $10.1 million, finishing sixth.
 In its third weekend, it grossed $5.1 million, dropping 50.9% from the previous weekend and finishing at 10th place.
 The film's budget is undisclosed.
 IndieWire estimated that it may have been $100 million or more, based on previous Blue Sky films.